-The CUSP work programme is organised around five core themes: (M)eaning and moral framings of the good life; the role of the (A)rts and culture in delivering prosperity; (P)olitical and organisational dimensions of sustainable prosperity; (S)ocial and psychological understandings of the good life; and (S)ystems analysis to explore narratives of sustainable prosperity.
-Detailed information about our MAPSS-Framework can be accessed through our >>Themes page.
+The CUSP work programme is organised around five core themes: (M)eanings and moral framings of the good life; the role of the (A)rts and culture in delivering prosperity; (P)olitical and organisational dimensions of sustainable prosperity; (S)ocial and psychological understandings of the good life; and (S)ystems analysis to explore narratives of sustainable prosperity.
+The findings of our MAPSS research themes are drawn together through a rich portfolio of engagement across business, government and civil society.Detailed information about our MAPSS-Framework can be accessed through our Projects page.

 The Centre takes the form of a rich international network, drawing together expert partners from academic and non-academic institutions as co-producers of the work programme.
 Detailed information can be found on our Network page.